What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • People vibe:

 • Locals: Although English is an official language, don't expect every local you meet to be 100% proficient, although the basic understanding most have and the excellent understanding many have, makes for good interaction and ease of travel.
 Apart from a few exceptions, the Filipinos are a very friendly and welcoming bunch in a way you would never find in the Western world.
+They are also a utterly fatalistic bunch and if you are trying to make a plan and get somewhere this doesn't help you especially when mixed with the cheerful attitude ("don't worry the bus may turn up!").

 • Accommodation: Accommodation and cost vary substantially.
 It's fair to say there is not the quantity and/or range of accommodation as in other parts of SE Asia, although there is enough.
 Costs tend to be slightly higher, but if you want to go basic there's plenty and the prices are rock bottom.
 Manila has only a few traveller-focused guesthouses, recommended highly in guidebooks and almost always fully booked.
 There are other options such as the good value mid-range hotels in the Manila district of Malate if you crave AC.
 Beach resorts have plenty of fancy accommodation geared at Japanese and Korean holiday makers.
 In resorts good value low/mid-range places aren't too plentiful or great value, but can be found.
 As with anywhere if you want AC you dearly pay for it.
 Off the beaten track accommodation gets much more basic, but is really cheap.
 As in Indonesia the mayor or village chief of small out-of-the-way places may be able to help you find a place to stay when there is no hotel.